HOW SHOOTING OF GUN BECAME CUSTOM OF CORONATION IN YORUBALAND

 By the time Osoro discovered she was pregnant for Arira, Arira was already dead.
 Osoro would go to Ejigboromekun market, looking Arira without knowing Arira died already.
 After looking for Arira in Ejigboromekun market without any success, she gave up after a while.
 Nine months later, Osoro gave birth to a baby boy she named Ojodu.

-Few years after the incident, Osoro married another man with whom she was living with together with Ojodu.
+Few years after the incident, Osoro married another man with whom she was living together with Ojodu.
 Osoro gave birth to children for this new husband who was a farmer.
 Ojodu was very troublesome, whenever his mother and stepfather go to the farm, they would leave him at home to care for his step-siblings.
 Rather than do that, Ojodu would beat them and eat all the food alone.

 This infuriated Ojodu’s stepfather.
 He spoke harshly to Ojodu, saying: “I’m not your father, why do you want to kill my own children, is it now a crime to give a fatherless boy shelter?”
 This made Ojodu think about his life and went to inquire about his father from Osoro, his mother.
 Osoro told Ojodu everything she knew about his father, Arira.
 She also told him Arira didn’t even know he got her pregnant.
 Ojodu asked her mother to help in finding out where Arira’s town is.
 After a while, Ojodu got the name and direction to Arira’s town.
 Determined to know his lineage, Ojodu together with his mother went to Arira’s town, asking for Arira’s house from people living in the town till the got to Arira’s house.